Three tested for coronavirus in D.C.

-Three people were tested for the coronavirus in D.C., one of which came back negative, while the other two patients are waiting for results, according to the city health department.
+Three people were tested for the coronavirus in D.C., one of whom came back negative, while the other two patients are waiting for results, according to the city health department.

 “DC Health is closely monitoring the novel coronavirus outbreak that originated in Wuhan, China.
 We are participating in national calls led by the U.S. Centers for Disease Control and Prevention (CDC) and providing guidance to local healthcare providers and hospitals,” said a press release.